alignedfibers/TheNotebook/NVK80_Drivers_And_Pytorch/gdm_61_file_empty.md

 ## Keep in mind IPMI will work up to once the graphics load in OS if you completely disable MATROX.
 ## PS, you do not have to disable your nvidia card, or card otherwise filtered out in this file but you do need at least:
 ## -Installed Primary AMD Card /supported card that you wish to display your graphic through and have wayland option available.
-## -Actually has second/onboard-mb gpu wish NOT to use in OS, and gets caught in 61-gdm disabling your wayland option.
+## -Actually have a second/onboard-mb gpu wish NOT to use in OS, and gets caught in 61-gdm disabling your wayland option.
 ## -Understand and read this script and have identified the methods and agree that updating the script is hard.
 ## -Disable any of the "bad" gpus from being primary in GTK/Gnome.
 Or disable your compute cards from Gnome.
 ## -Enabled your AMD or other supported card not filtered in 61-gdm to be used by Gnome/GTK as the only primary.